-During the one-year Master’s program in New Media and Digital Culture, you will delve into the many aspects of what it means to live in an age of new media.
+During the one-year Master’s programme in New Media and Digital Culture, you will delve into the many aspects of what it means to live in an age of new media.
 Guided by an international team of experienced scholars, you will assist with current research projects and learn to reflect critically on how present-day cultures are shaped by social media, data, games, internet activism, apps, data visualisations, mobile devices, algorithms, and participatory platforms.
-Read more about our teaching and research environment, including our teaching staff.

 As a graduate of NMDC you are well equipped to fill a position in educational and cultural institutions, governmental institutions or in Media and ICT industries.

 Graduates of this Master’s programme await a large and expanding professional field:

 Media industries: graduates enter careers in media, information, communication, and cultural industries as advisor, producer, developer, interface/software architect, festival organiser, presenter, designers engineer, etc.

 Governmental institutions: graduates fill advisory positions in governmental institutions and shape policies that make a difference in how our society gives its citizens the (digital) opportunities to act and have influence.
 The political ramifications of new media are often hidden in hardware and algorithms, but our students will know how to bring them out in the open and make them the subject of critical reflection.

 Educational and cultural institutions: graduates are well prepared to transfer knowledge and skills in ways that connect with the expectations of many types of audiences in educational and cultural settings.
 Think of schools and universities, or public organisations that help advocate new media literacies.

 Around 80% of our graduates find a job within six months after graduation, mostly via the networks created during the research internship phase of the programme.